compas-dev/compas/docs/tutorial/data.rst

     [0.0, 0.0, 0.0]

-JSON Serialisation
+JSON Serialization
 ==================

-All objects inheriting the data interface, can be serialised to a JSON string or file.
+All objects inheriting the data interface, can be serialized to a JSON string or file.

 ::